ronbenc/Anytime-Incremental-rho-POMDP-Planning-in-Continuous-Spaces/README.md

-# Anytime-incremental-POMDP-planning-in-continuous-spaces
+# Anytime Incremental ρPOMDP Planning in Continuous Spaces
-An accompanying repository for the "Anytime  incremental ρPOMDP planning in continuous spaces" paper
+An accompanying repository for the "Anytime Incremental ρPOMDP Planning in Continuous Spaces" paper.